Could Sleep Apnea Be Taking Years Off Your Life?

 CPAP is generally more effective for severe cases of sleep apnea.
 It provides a continuous stream of air to keep the airway open.
 However, some people find the mask uncomfortable and the machine noisy, leading to low adherence rates.

 On the other hand, mouth devices are often preferred for their comfort and convenience.
-They are less intrusive and easier to use, making them a popular choice for mild to moderate sleep apnea.
+They are less intrusive and easier to use, making them popular for mild to moderate sleep apnea.
 However, they may not be as effective in severe cases, and some people may experience jaw discomfort or dental problems with long-term use.

 Lifestyle Modifications and the Role of Early Diagnosis